arthurmath/Heat_Equation_Neural_Network_Solver/README.md

 We implemented many models, from Tensorflow Sequential with Preproccessing (contrast, flips, rotations...), Convolution, Max pooling and Dense layers.
 We also tested many Scikit-Learn models, like LinearRegression, Ridge, RidgeCV, Lasso, Gradient Boosting, SVM...
 We separate the dataset in a train and a test datasets and we then train the model.
 We calculate their R2 scores and RMSE relative to the test dataset.
 Finally we plot some randomly chosen fields to compare them with the solutions.
 Surprisingly, the model with higher precision is Sk-Learn's Linear Regression.

-One interesting point is that the inference time of the model is 1/3 faster than the classical matrix inversion.
+One interesting point is that the inference time of the model is 1/3 faster than the classical matrix resolution.
 We calculated those execution times at the end of the program with timeit module.

 <img width="1272" alt="Capture d’écran 2024-11-13 à 18 27 14" src="https://github.com/user-attachments/assets/d5efb419-e3be-458a-bae5-ad856425815e">

-Figure: Four randomly chosen heat fields calculated by finite elements matrix inversion or with a Machine Learning model.
+Figure: Four randomly chosen heat fields calculated by finite elements matrix resolution or with a Machine Learning model.
 The best model gave a relative error in the order of 10^(-15).